hwborchers/ctv-optimization/README.md

 -   Package [nlmrt](https://cran.r-project.org/package=nlmrt) provides tools for minimizing nonlinear sums of squares.
 The function to be minimized can be provided as an R function or as an expression, similar to the way that nls() works. `nlmrt::nlxb()` tries to compute analytic derivatives for the Jacobian used in a Levenberg-Marquardt.
 This allows for the solution of problems with poorly conditioned Jacobians and small residuals
 -   Package [minpack.lm](https://cran.r-project.org/package=minpack.lm) provides a function `nls.lm()` for solving nonlinear least-squares problems by a modification of the Levenberg-Marquardt algorithm, with support for lower and upper parameter bounds, as found in MINPACK.
+-   Package [lsei](https://cran.r-project.org/package=lsei) contains functions that solve least-squares linear regression problems under linear equality/inequality constraints.
+Functions for solving quadratic programming problems are also available, which transform such problems into least squares ones first.
+(Based on Fortran programs of Lawson and Hanson.)
 -   Package [nnls](https://cran.r-project.org/package=nnls) interfaces the Lawson-Hanson implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and non-positive constraints.
 -   Package [bvls](https://cran.r-project.org/package=bvls) interfaces the Stark-Parker implementation of an algorithm for least-squares with upper and lower bounded variables.
 -   Package [onls](https://cran.r-project.org/package=onls) implements orthogonal nonlinear least-squares regression (ONLS, a.k.a.
 Orthogonal Distance Regression, ODR) using a Levenberg-Marquardt-type minimization algorithm based on the ODRPACK Fortran library.